oroinc/documentation/user/back-office/marketing/content-templates/index.rst

 Manage Content Templates in the Back-Office
 ===========================================

+.. hint:: Content Templates are available starting from OroCommerce v5.0.6.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 .. hint:: This section is part of the :ref:`Content Management Concept Guide <concept-guide-content-management>` topic that provides a general understanding of the tools that help manage the content of your website, such as web catalog, landing page, content blocks, templates, widgets, and WYSIWYG editor.